 The cool thing about this is that you can do almost everything ahead of time.
 When you are ready to serve you just crack some eggs and pop it in the oven to finish it off.
 And it is flexible.
 You can bake it for 45 minutes at 350 or you can bake it for 2 hours at 250 -> Which was great this morning when I wanted to go to Yoga, but also wanted to eat beautifully baked hash.
 I popped it in the oven, sweat it all out in hot yoga ,and then came home to baked hash ready for me to #putaneggonit.

 What about you?
 What do you crave when your hungry, excited and tired?
 Do you have a favorite prep-ahead breakfast dish?
 I’d love to hear about it in the comments 🙂

-- finely dice all of the veggies and put into your baking dish
+Finely dice all of the veggies and put them into your baking dish.

-- cut the bacon into thin strips and add to baking dish
+Cut the bacon into thin strips and add to the baking dish.

-- bake uncovered at 350 for 20 minutes or until the eggs whites are fully cooked and the yolks are firm, but not hard.
+Bake uncovered at 350 for 20 minutes or until the egg whites are fully cooked and the yolks are firm, but not hard.